IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 COORDINATE_SYSTEM- For nonscalar data, contains coordinate system name, e.g. ‘HCI’ or ‘RTN.’
 Note representation is no longer included.

+Data- Used to provide the values of variables which are fixed for all records of a dataset.

 Data_coordinates- Coordinate system used for observed magnetic field vector.
 "Other" means that an instrument-specific coordinate system is used.

 Data_Cycle- Data cycle sequence number.